 Tailored support offered by export agencies can include training, coaching, distance guidance, trade fair participation and business matching.
 This support is often delivered by European sector experts who are well equipped to advise exporters on how to access the market.
 For example, such experts know the requirements and expectations of European buyers.

-Through its network of experts, SIPPO provides support to chosen Business Services Organisations (BSOs) that help exporters increase their exports to new markets.
+The Swiss Import Promotion Programme (SIPPO) – provides support to chosen Business Services Organisations (BSOs) that help exporters increase their exports to new markets.
 BSO employees receive expert training and coaching in their home country, which they then use to help exporters.

-Africrops is a non-governmental organisation that provides exporters in African countries with consulting services to help them access the European market.
+- Africrops is a non-governmental organisation providing exporters in African countries with consulting services to help them access the European market.
 Specific services offered by Africrops include training, coaching and capacity building.

 - Check if BSOs and/or export promotion agencies offer services in your country to help you grow your business by exporting.
 You can get help with advertising, promotional events, export training, capacity building, regulatory compliance, market intelligence and attending trade shows.